Kazakhstan protests: A nightmare or an opportunity for Russia? | DW | 07.01.2022

 From Moscow's point of view, the most strategically important cooperation with Almaty concerns outer space.
 Kazakhstan inherited the Baikonur spaceport from the Soviet Union, which Russia leases for $115 million (about €101 million) a year.
 Moscow has since commissioned its own spaceport in the far east, but intends to continue using Baikonur.

-A few Russian oil companies as well as American ones are active in resource-rich Kazakhstan.
-Russia is also involved in uranium mining in Kazakhstan and is hoping to build its first nuclear power plant in the country soon.
-In recent years, Kazakhstan's electricity needs have skyrocketed, and the country asked Moscow for aid supplies.
+A few Russian oil companies, as well as American ones, are active in resource-rich Kazakhstan.
+Russia is also involved in uranium mining in Kazakhstan and is hoping to soon build its first nuclear power plant in the country.
+In recent years, Kazakhstan's electricity needs have skyrocketed, and the country has asked Moscow for aid supplies.

-However, an expert from the Russian Council on Foreign Policy (RSMD), a Moscow think tank close to the government, noted in an analysis that Russia is "not an attractive model" for Kazakhstan's social and economic development.
+However, an expert from the Russian International Affairs Council (RIAC), a Moscow think tank close to the government, noted in an analysis that Russia is "not an attractive model" for Kazakhstan's social and economic development.
 The Central Asian country's political leadership and society have "other models," from Europe to Turkey to Singapore, the report said.

 Unlike Belarus, Kazakhstan is not dependent on Russian loans and, despite its close relationship, the political leadership has tried to keep a certain distance from Moscow.
-It's no surprise then that a few years ago, Kazakhstan's then-President, Nursultan Nazarbayev decided to change the Kazakh alphabet from Cyrillic, a legacy of Soviet rule, to Latin letters.
+It's no surprise that a few years ago Kazakhstan's then-President, Nursultan Nazarbayev, decided to change the Kazakh alphabet from Cyrillic, a legacy of Soviet rule, to Latin letters.

 The ties between the two countries, however, are tense, something that became clear at the end of 2020.
 Russian Duma deputy Vyacheslav Nikonov called Kazakhstan's territory "a great gift from Russia."
 The Kazakh Foreign Ministry protested, and Nikonov backpedaled over the issue.
-Kazakh President Tokayev wrote an article defending Kazakhstan's independence.
+President Tokayev followed up by writing an article defending Kazakhstan's independence.

 In any case, the unrest in Kazakhstan is a nightmare for the Russian president.
-The Kremlin calls such events "color” revolutions" - modeled on the Rose Revolution in Georgia and the Orange Revolution in Ukraine.
-Moscow accuses the West of orchestrating them.
+The Kremlin has called such events "color revolutions" — modeled on the 2003 Rose Revolution in Georgia and the Orange Revolution in Ukraine the following year — and accused the West of orchestrating them.

 The last successful uprising was in 2018 in Armenia, which has close ties with Russia.
 In Belarus, Alexander Lukashenko was able to hold on to power by force in 2020.

 "All of Russia's major neighbors have been rocked by social unrest," Russia expert Hans-Henning Schröder told DW.
-"If I were in the Kremlin, I would start to worry about whether Russia could be the next country."
+"If I were in the Kremlin, I would start to worry about whether Russia could be next."